unicef-polymer/etools-ajax/README.md

 ### Element properties

+* alternateDexieDb - Object, default null, it should be a valid dexie db instance

 * auth - Object, default: null - useful to set request authorization data; each property of this object will become a header with it's corresponding value